Key Takeaways

 - New Tranche 2 entities have NO extended grace period — full CDD compliance required from day one on 1 July 2026; existing Tranche 1 entities get until 30 March 2029 to transition

-- Missing deadlines carries penalties of up to $33 million per breach, criminal charges, and imprisonment — operating without enrolment after 29 July is a criminal offence
+- Missing deadlines carries significant penalties including fines, criminal charges, and imprisonment — operating without enrolment after 29 July is a criminal offence

 - Cash transactions of $10,000+ must be reported within 10 business days; SMRs within 3 business days (24 hours for terrorism); annual compliance reports due each year